joeyparrish/encrypted-media-find-session/explainer.md

 a new session needs to be created.

 Parsing init data requires applications to know the details of init data formats for each key system, which may not be available.
-Binary comparisons of init data helps, but still produces duplicate sessions, as two distinct init data binaries may refer to the same set of keys.
-The only component that knows for certain which init data binaries map to what is the CDM, so the CDM should provide an API (through EME) to help applications understand this.
+Binary comparison of init data helps, but still produces duplicate sessions, as two distinct init data binaries may still refer to the same set of keys.
+The only component that knows for certain which init data binaries map to which sessions is the CDM, so the CDM should provide an API (through EME) to help applications understand this.

 ## Overview

+In this proposal, we add a method to [`MediaKeys`][] which allows an application to find an existing session (if it exists) that contains usable keys for some init data.
+This method can go beyond the binary comparison that applications use today, and may find usable sessions even for unique init data.

+We also propose a polyfill which would allow applications to adopt the new method right away.
+This polyfill uses binary comparisons of init data, and therefore produces the same false negatives that we want to eliminate with the new method.
+While this is not perfect, it is no worse than where we started.
+The polyfill will help offload the naive init data comparison logic from applications and smooth the transition to the new method.

-[`MediaKeys`][] has a `createSession()` method which allows the creation of new sessions.
-We should extend `MediaKeys` to add method to find an existing session by its initialization data.
+Currently, [`MediaKeys`][] has a `createSession()` method which allows the creation of new sessions.
+We should extend `MediaKeys` to add a method called `findSessionByInitData`, which will find an existing session based on initialization data.
+This initialization data may or may not be binary-identical to the init data used to create the session, but the CDM can determine equivalence in terms of usable keys.

 [`MediaKeys`]: https://www.w3.org/TR/encrypted-media/#mediakeys-interface